 - Leverage available tools: The advancement of new technology means we have many tools at our disposal to perform validation.
 The CSA methodology encourages the use of computer system validation tools to automate assurance activities.

 - Identify documentation needs: Documentation is the fourth and final phase of CSA, but again, understanding the assurance needs associated with the documentation you will produce starts during this phase.
 What is adequate documentation?
 What is the objective evidence?
 These are the questions you must consider.
-I'll deep dive into documentation in a future post.

-The end Goal
+The End Goal